 Alex is a School of Visual Arts graduate with a passion for media, writing and animation.
-He writes reviews for film, television and games.
+He writes reviews for film, television, and games.

 When you think of the word "life," what's the first thing that would come to mind?
 There have been certain questions and theories since the beginning.
-Many ponder one what is the meaning or purpose of life.
+Many ponder what is the meaning or purpose of life.
 Admittedly, there are no clear answers since life is complicated.
-There are neither right or wrong answers; we make and enjoy the most out of it.
-If there's any animation studio would be able to develop a movie with a challenging theory like this, it's Pixar Animation Studios.
+There are neither right nor wrong answers; we make and enjoy the most out of it.
+If there's any animation studio that would be able to develop a movie with a challenging theory like this, it's Pixar Animation Studios.

 Having been in development since 2016, Pixar animator Pete Docter was determined to finish his project after conducting research and collaborating with comedian Tina Fey.
-It was also numerously reported to be the studio's most unique project yet.
-It was originally scheduled to released in summer 2020.
-Unfortunately, due to a series of unexpected turn of events, the film got delayed numerous times until Disney decided to release it exclusively on their Disney+ streaming service, free of charge.
+It was also reported to be the studio's most unique project yet.
+It was originally scheduled to release in summer 2020.
+Unfortunately, due to a series of unexpected turns of events, the film got delayed numerous times until Disney decided to release it exclusively on their Disney+ streaming service, free of charge.
 After months of waiting, is the wait worth it?

 When a music teacher (voiced by Jamie Foxx) accidentally winds up in the world of souls, he must teach a rebellious soul (voiced by Tina Fey) about life in order to return home.